Wen-Juan/Differential_expression_associateswith_degeneration_Microbotryum_fungus/README.md

     python RBBH.py
 Scripts to identify differential gene expression from Kallisto pseudo-alignment mapping to EdgeR analysis.

+    bash kallisto_index.sh
+    bash kallisto_count.sh
+    bash kallisto_matrix.sh
+Scripts prank.sh and PAML were used to calculate dN, dS etc data.

-    bash
+    bash prank.sh

-prank.sh and PAML were used to calculate dN, dS etc data, /script/GC_calculator_script/ folder has scripts to calculate GC0 and GC3 content.
+Scripts in /script/GC_calculator_script/ folder has scripts to calculate GC0 and GC3 content.

 Furthermore, there are also R scripts for each degenerative traits for plotting some of the graphs.
 For each script, it always starts with a short explanation for what this script is for.

 ### If you spot any error, please do get in touch and would love to get feedbacks:) Enjoy!